kavishdevar/aln/README.md

 Currently, there's a [bug in the Android Bluetooth stack](https://issuetracker.google.com/issues/371713238) that prevents the app from working (upvote the issue - click the '+1' icon on the top right corner of IssueTracker).
 This project provides a root module which patches the bug.

 > [!CAUTION]
 > **This workaround requires root access.** Try at your own risk.
+It may break your bluetooth, and I am not responsible for any damage caused by this module.

 To install it, just download the `btl2capfix.zip` from [a release](https://github.com/kavishdevar/aln/releases) and install it from your root manager app.

-Tested with
-- KernelSU

 ### Features